raphaelreyna/latte/README.md

 \end{document}
 ```
 The template `.tex` file should be a template that follows [Go's templating syntax](https://golang.org/pkg/text/template/).
-LaTTe currently only accepts using `#!` and `!#` as the left and right delimeters (respectively) in the `.tex` template file.
+LaTTe currently only accepts using `#!` and `!#` as the left and right delimeters, respectively, in the `.tex` template file.
 As required by pdfLaTeX, all files must start with the character "\".

 We then convert it to base 64:
 ```